 1. How do I access up to date information on my horse?

-Clanbrooke’s website incorporates a variety of communication options for Members.
+Clanbrooke’s website incorporates a variety of communication options for co-owners.
 Customised individual horse pages, accessed via individual passwords, are a great resource.
-Updates, photos, noms and acceptances, as well as a variety of additional information is provided on these pages, and members can elect, in addition, to receive email or SMS updates, nominations and scratchings etc.
+Updates, photos, noms and acceptances, as well as a variety of additional information is provided on these pages, and co-owners can elect, in addition, to receive email or SMS updates, nominations and scratchings etc.

 2. Does Clanbrooke insure my horse and what does equine insurance cover?

-In an effort to reduce the overall risk to Partnership members, our horses are insured (Leased horses excepted) from the moment of purchase for a period of twelve months, with a reputable Equine Insurance Company (Logan Equine Insurance).
+In an effort to reduce the overall risk to Partnership members, our horses are insured (Leased horses excepted) from the moment of purchase for a period of twelve months.

-At the end of the twelve month period, Members may elect to either;
+At the end of the twelve month period, co-owners may elect to either;

 -continue to insure their share with Clanbrooke's existing insurance company (owners may vary the amount for which they are insured), or